 Creamy Clam Chowder with Bacon

 Build the Chowder Base

-Lower the heat to medium and carefully add the clam juice – it’ll sizzle and steam.
+Using low to medium heat, carefully add the clam juice into the hot bacon grease — it will bubble and steam.

-Stir in the potatoes, onions, salt, pepper, Worcestershire sauce, thyme, and bay leaf.
+Add to the pan the potatoes, onions, salt, black pepper, Worcestershire sauce, thyme, and bay leaf, stirring until everything is well combined.

-Turn heat to high, cover, and bring to a boil; then reduce to a simmer, cover, and cook for ~20 minutes until potatoes are fork-tender.
+Increase heat to high; cover; bring to a rolling boil, then reduce heat to a low simmer; cover; cook for approximately 20 minutes until the potatoes are fork-tender.

-While this cooks, drain and rinse the clams, and cut the bacon into smaller pieces.
+While the chowder base is simmering, drain and rinse the clams and cut the bacon strips into small pieces.

 Thicken the Chowder

-Using a potato masher, mash about half the cooked potatoes, leaving the rest in chunks for texture.
+Using a potato masher, mash approximately half of the cooked potatoes, leaving the remaining potatoes chunky to provide texture to the finished chowder.

-In a blender, combine the milk, cream, and flour; blend until smooth.
+In a blender, combine the milk, heavy cream, and all-purpose flour; blend until completely smooth.

-Add this mixture to the soup pot and stir constantly; cook until thickened and starting to boil.
+Add this mixture to the chowder base in the pot, stirring constantly until thickened and starting to boil.

 Finish and Serve

-Stir in the drained clams and return to a boil; reduce heat and simmer for 2 more minutes.
+Add the drained clams into the chowder base; increase heat to high until boiling; reduce heat and simmer for 2 more minutes.

-Remove the bay leaf and taste for seasoning.
+Remove and discard the bay leaf.
+Taste for seasoning.

-Serve in bowls topped with the crispy bacon pieces and red pepper flakes on the side.
+Serve chowder in soup bowls topped with crumbled bacon and red pepper flakes if desired.

+Creamy Clam Chowder with Bacon